 - a very expansive beach.
 Though the current/waves are often rough

 There’s a rather large beach you can enjoy but just be aware the current is strong in the area so we usually just play in the waves that break on the shore.
-There’s always plenty of fun activities at the beach even if you don’t swim.
+There are always plenty of fun activities at the beach even if you don’t swim.

 6. Boston National Historical Park